 One of the most common questions we get about LED lighting surrounds the issue of upfront costs.
 “Are LED light prices coming down?”
 The answer is yes!
 Prices continue to drop and along with them the opportunity costs associated with operating traditional lighting technologies like fluorescent, metal halide, HPS, or incandescent.
 The real question you should be asking yourself is an economic one: “does it make financial sense right now to keep operating outdated lights waiting for the price of LEDs to be perfect, or does it improve our bottom line right now to make the switch?”
 In most cases, we have found that businesses will save significant money now by making the investment in today’s LED lighting technology.

 In summary, several different types of LEDs are available to replace linear fluorescents in recessed troffers.
 Whether you’re looking to simply change out bulbs with linear LED tubes or completely replace both the fixture and the light with non-tube LED lights, we recommend you focus on three items: energy efficiency, lighting quality, and purchase price.
 If you need help in this process reach out to us here at Action Services Group, we would be happy to work with you.
-Call 610-558-9773 or email email@example.com to discuss replacing your fluorescent linear tube options.
+Call 610-558-9773, email email@example.com or schedule a call to discuss replacing your fluorescent linear tube options.